mauricioroza/linuron_rrbs_pancreas_xtro_male_F2/README.md

 # Pesticide-induced transgenerational alterations of genome-wide DNA methylation patterns in the pancreas of Xenopus tropicalis correlate with metabolic phenotypes

-This repository contains the R code used in the analysis of RRBS data in the <a href="https://doi.org/10.1016/j.scitotenv.2024.170949" target="_blank">publication</a>
+This repository contains the R code used in the analysis of RRBS data in the [publication](https://doi.org/10.1016/j.jhazmat.2024.135455).

 Raw RRBS fastq files have been deposited in the European Nucleotide Archive (ENA) at EMBL-EBI under accession number [PRJEB74774 ](https://www.ebi.ac.uk/ena/browser/view/PRJEB74774)